Gonorrhea is usually spread through sexual contact.

 Some women (about 10 to 20%) have minimal or no symptoms.
 Thus, gonorrhea may be detected only during routine screening or after diagnosis of the infection in their male partner.
 Symptoms typically do not begin until at least 10 days after infection.
 Some women feel only mild discomfort in the genital area and have a puslike discharge from the vagina.
 However, other women have more severe symptoms, such as a frequent urge to urinate and pain during urination.
 These symptoms develop when the urethra is also infected.

 Bacteria commonly spread up the genital tract and infect the tubes that connect the ovaries to the uterus (fallopian tubes).
 This infection, called salpingitis, causes severe lower abdominal pain, especially during intercourse.
 In some women, the infection spreads to the lining of the abdominal cavity (peritoneum), causing peritonitis or pelvic inflammatory disease Pelvic Inflammatory Disease (PID) Pelvic inflammatory disease is an infection of the upper female reproductive organs (the cervix, uterus, fallopian tubes, and ovaries).
 Pelvic inflammatory disease is usually transmitted during... read more , which may cause severe pain in the lower abdomen.
-Women who have had pelvic inflammatory disease have an increased risk of infertility Overview of Infertility Infertility is usually defined as the inability of a couple to achieve a pregnancy after repeated intercourse without contraception for 1 year.
-Frequent intercourse without birth control usually... read more and mislocated (ectopic) pregnancies Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location.
+Women who have had pelvic inflammatory disease have an increased risk of infertility Overview of Infertility Infertility is usually defined as the inability to achieve a pregnancy after 1 year of regular sexual intercourse without birth control.
+Frequent intercourse without birth control usually results... read more and mislocated (ectopic) pregnancies Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
-When an ectopic pregnancy ruptures, women often... read more , which can cause dangerous internal bleeding.
+When an ectopic pregnancy... read more , which can cause dangerous internal bleeding.

 Occasionally, infection in the abdomen concentrates around the liver.
 This infection, called perihepatitis or Fitz-Hugh-Curtis syndrome, causes pain in the upper right part of the abdomen.
 It occurs mainly in women.